NOTE: You must have a file open before you can create a new account. If you do not have an existing file, you will need to create one.

 - Payment (principal and interest)

-The amount paid for each loan payment.
+The amount of each loan payment.
 This is the total of the principal and interest paid with each payment.

 - Balloon payment